danielPaulinoMesquita/rocketseat-next/README.md

 ## It was created an account in stripe for consume his API.
 * ### Site: https://stripe.com/br

+## After, its necessary to add dependency in project, run the next line:
+* yarn add stripe

 ### Commands Available to run application
 yarn dev
 Starts the development server.